EhabIbrahim758/Medical-Bot-Assistant/readme.md

 | POST | `/parse` | Parse single medical instruction |
 | POST | `/batch_parse` | Parse multiple medical instructions |

+- you will find many API calls in the Testing Section

 ## 6. How To Run Tests